fallinghopelessly/aqiapp/README.md

-# AQI Prediction & Analysis
+# AQI Prediction

 ## About The Project
 ![](img/aqi.gif)

-This project aims to predict AQI Air Quality Index of a place at a given time.
+AQI prediction application is an application which predicts AQI Air Quality Index along with the .
 ## Live Application URL
 This URL has the application deployed in
 ### https://my-aqi-app.herokuapp.com